 - You try to dictate what your partner does and when.

-- You interfere with their friendships or other relationships.
+- Or you interfere with their friendships or other relationships.

 - You seem to be isolating them from other people (sometimes unintentionally.)

-- You seem to want them with you at all times and don’t understand or respect their need for alone time.
+- Whats more, you seem to want them with you at all times and don’t understand or respect their need for alone time.

 - You’re often quick to criticise and always want your partner to meet your standards.